Lukazovic/BreakingBad-characters-cli/README.md

 Now you can choose between one of the provided options.
 Have Fun and **be aware it does contain some spoilers** :grimacing: :see_no_evil:.

+## :heart_eyes: Features

+- **Get all Characters information:** you will receive a list with all the characters in the API database and their informations;
+- **Get single Character information by ID:** you will be able to get informations from a single character based on his ID;
+- **Get single Character information by name:** you will be able to get informations from a single character based on his Name;
+- **Get random Character information:** you will be able to get informations from a single character choosen randomly.

+:bookmark_tabs: Character Informations

+- Character;
+- ID;
+- Birthday;
+- Ocuppation;
+- Photo URL;
+- Status;
+- Nickname;
+- Seasons appearance;
+- Real name.

 ## 🤔 How to Contribute

 - Fork this repository;